 I do like this as a foundation.
 On top of concealer and under (powder) blush.
 I use a kabuki brush and buff this on.
 If there are areas that need a little extra, I use the sponge it came with and lightly pat this on.
 The coverage is light but very buildable.
 I do not find it settling into any fine lines or pores (but my combination skin skews a little oily in the summer on 50% of my face).

 I found the creamy natural (my usual CG shade) to be too yellow in the powder for some reason, so I went with Classic Ivory.
 I agree with other reviewers that this does run dark.
 The Classic Ivory is not what I would personally consider a traditional ivory shade but it's a little pink; perfect for my cool complexion.
 The staying power is on par with any other foundation I've used, powder or liquid.
 I also throw it in my bag for touch ups (usually at midday).

 The packaging is fine; I saved the plastic sheet it was packaged with, cut it to the size of the powder "round," and keep it in between the provided sponge and the powder itself.
-I find this to be a cheaper alternative to Clinique double powder (?) makeup for a fraction of the cost.
-So far I've had to issues with breakouts or clogged pores so I am pretty pleased.
+I find this to be a cheaper alternative to Clinique double powder (?) makeup.
+So far I've had no issues with breakouts or clogged pores so I am pretty pleased.

 Age: Unknown Skin: Other Hair: Other Eyes: Other

 The coverage was good, evened out my skin, covered some marks.
 But, the color match was awful, it looked cakey and it magnified every pore.
 I applied this with the sponge and with a fluffy brush.
 I ended up returning this.

 Age: 18 & Under Skin: Sensitive, Fair, Neutral Hair: Brunette, Wavy, Fine Eyes: Brown

 PROS: Great coverage, natural/non-powdery on the skin, sturdy packaging, reliable, long-lasting, affordable